SUSE/hos-ceph-migration/README.md

 ### Upgrade Ceph client packages for RHEL and SLES

+This step is not required when migrating object storage only.

 If HOS is using RHEL or SLES compute nodes, make sure the Ceph packages in the HOS repos are up to date: follow the HOS5 documentation in the section "*Setting up a yum repo on Lifecycle Manager Node for Hosting the Ceph Client